 - In a separate mixing bowl, whisk 2 eggs and 1 tablespoon water.

-- In a frying pan over high heat, add vegetable oil and swirl to evenly coat the bottom.
+- In a medium or large frying pan over medium heat, add vegetable oil and swirl to evenly coat the bottom.
 When the oil is hot, add the egg mixture and swirl around to create a round omelette.
-When the omelette is mostly cooked (slightly runny top), lower the heat to low.
+When the omelette is mostly cooked – just barely runny – turn the heat off.

-- Repeat the same step for the second omurice omelette.
+Repeat the same steps to make the second omurice.

 Keywords: recipe, snack, omelet, izakaya food, easy, kid friendly